apache/seatunnel/docs/en/start-v2/locally/deployment.md

 :::

-Now you have completed the download of the SeaTunnel installation package and the download of the connector plug-in.
-Next, you can choose different running modes according to your needs to run or deploy SeaTunnel.
+Now you have downloaded the SeaTunnel binary package and the connector plugins.
+Next, you can choose different engine option to run synchronization tasks.

+If you use Flink to run the synchronization task, there is no need to deploy the SeaTunnel Engine service cluster.
+You can refer to [Quick Start of SeaTunnel Flink Engine](quick-start-flink.md) to run your synchronization task.

+If you use Spark to run the synchronization task, there is no need to deploy the SeaTunnel Engine service cluster.
+You can refer to [Quick Start of SeaTunnel Spark Engine](quick-start-spark.md) to run your synchronization task.

+If you use the builtin SeaTunnel Engine (Zeta) to run tasks, you need to deploy the SeaTunnel Engine service first.
+Refer to [Deployment of SeaTunnel Engine (Zeta) Service](quick-start-seatunnel-engine.md).